Elliptic curves and Fourier coefficients of meromorphic modular forms: The CM case, supercongruences, and magnetic modular forms

 We will now specialize to the CM case.
-Let $D<0$ (with $D\neq -3,-4$) be a discriminant with class number $1$, $\cl{O}_D$ be the imaginary quadratic order of discriminant $D$, and $\alpha_D\in\clh$ be a fixed CM point with discriminant $D$.
+Let $D<-4$ be a discriminant with class number~$1$, $\cl{O}_D$ be the imaginary quadratic order of discriminant $D$, $\alpha_D\in\clh$ be a fixed CM point with discriminant $D$.
 Let $C/\Q$ be an elliptic curve with CM by $\cl{O}_D$ so that $j(C)=j(\alpha_D)$ and let $\psi_C$ be the corresponding Hecke character of $K:=\Q(\sqrt{D})$.
 For the convenience of the later discussion, we will choose $C/\Q$ in a way that all of its bad primes divide~$D$.
-By Deuring's criterion, the following are equivalent for a prime $p$ with $p\nmid D$: \begin{enumerate}[label=(\roman*)] \item $p$ is a supersingular prime of $C$ (resp.~$p$ is an ordinary prime of $C$); \item $p$ is inert in $\cl{O}_D$ (resp.~$p$ splits in $\cl{O}_D$); \item $(\frac{D}{p})=-1$ (resp.~$(\frac{D}{p})=1$). \end{enumerate} We will thus use these three conditions interchangeably.
+By Deuring's criterion, the following are equivalent for a prime $p$ with $p\nmid D$: \begin{enumerate}[label=(\roman*)] \item $p$ is an ordinary prime of $C$ (resp.~$p$ is a supersingular prime of $C$); \item $p$ splits in $\cl{O}_D$ (resp.~$p$ is inert in $\cl{O}_D$); \item $(\frac{D}{p})=1$ (resp.~$(\frac{D}{p})=-1$). \end{enumerate} We will thus use these three conditions interchangeably.